 Too much humidity can cause your leopard gecko issues with their wellbeing, so be very mindful of that before doing so.
 It’s normal for it to rise after spraying your tank and it’ll go back down after a certain amount of time but if your tank is constantly being sprayed, then it might not have a chance to go down and your leopard gecko may suffer as a result.

-They’re Drinking from Their Moist Hides
+4. Drinking From Their Moist Hides

 Moist hides are meant to be used primarily for shedding but because they also hold a lot of water due to the condensation that’s created from your heat mat or heat lamp, leopard geckos will a lot of the time go in them and drink the water out of there instead.